kentico-ericd/xperience-community-tasks/README.md

 ## Description

 This is a basic implementation of [Scheduled tasks](https://docs.kentico.com/13/configuring-xperience/scheduling-tasks) for Xperience by Kentico.
-This package does _not_ store information in the database or contain UI pages.
-This means that tasks are executed when the application starts (unless [time restricted](/docs/Usage-Guide.md)), then execute based on their provided intervals.
+This package does _not_ store information in the database.
+This means that tasks do not retain their next execution time or execution count between application restarts.
+Tasks will run at at application start, after their interval has passed.
+For example, if the application is started at 7:00, a task with an interval of 5 minutes will execute at 7:05.

 ## Library Version Matrix